 She suddenly had a horrible feeling.
 Spike had been all alone in the basement.
 She leapt out of bed and ran downstairs.
 Barreling around the corner to the basement stairs, she nearly collided with Willow.

 "Dawn?
-Can you come in to the dining room, there's something we have to talk about."
+Can you come in to the dining room, there's something we have to talk about?"

-His head popped around the corner from the dining room.
+He popped around the corner from the dining room.
 "Bloody hell, Dawn, keep it down or the neighbors will call the police."

 She flung herself at him.
-"You're ok!"
+"You're okay!"

 She poured cereal quickly into a bowl and splashed some milk over it before hurrying into the other room.
 Spike was at one end of the table, Buffy at the other.
 They didn't look at each other but the tension of last night was gone.
-Dawn wondered what she had missed.
+Dawn wondered what she'd missed.
 She sat down in the closest chair.
 Willow followed and chose the seat next to her.
 Tara was already sitting down.
 She smiled at Dawn.